CHRONOLOGY

 "Joseph Scaliger established the foundations of modern scientific historical chronology with the publication in 1583 of his Opus de emendatione temporum."
 (Text)

-"To avoid any cumulative error due to the long series and interconnection of the epochs, I have devised a period which contains both cycles and the indictions.
+"To avoid any cumulative error due to the long series and interconnection of the epochs, I have devised a period which contains both cycles [28x19=532] and the indictions [15].
 I shall call this the Julian Period.
-For to obtain it I multiplied the great 532-year period of Dionysius [Exiguus] by 15.
-15 x 532 = 7980."
+For to obtain it I multiplied the great 532-year period of Dionysius Exiguus by 15.
+[532x15=7980]."
 (Text)

 532 [0]

-Dionysius Exiguus established the foundations of our common era Anno Domini with the publication in 525 of his paschal table.
+Dionysius Exiguus established the foundations of the Christian era Anno Domini with the publication in 525 of a table with paschal dates for 5x19 Julian years.

 Dionysius Exiguus writes:

-"Since Saint Cyril began his first cycle from the 153rd year of Diocletian and ended his last at the 247th, we have begun from the 248th year of that same ruler - more a tyrant than a prince.
-But we did not want to perpetuate the memory of that impious persecutor in our cycles, so we have chosen rather to number the years from the Incarnation of our Lord Jesus Christ."
+"Because the blessed Cyril began his first cycle in the 153rd year of Diocletian and ended his last cycle in the 247th year of Diocletian, we have to start in the 248th year of this man who was a tyrant rather than an emperor.
+However, we did not want to preserve the memory of an impious persecutor of Christians in our cycles, but chose rather to mark the times with years from the incarnation [ab incarnatione] of our Lord Jesus Christ".
 (Text)

-"It takes its beginning from the 532nd year of the Lord’s Incarnation, where Dionysius began his first cycle, and extends up to the year 1063 of this most holy Incarnation."
+"It [the great paschal cycle] takes its beginning from the 532nd year of the Lord’s Incarnation, where Dionysius began his first cycle, and extends up to the year 1063 of this most holy Incarnation."
 (Text)

-Year 0 is not a part of Scaliger's calculation.
-In Scaliger's calculation of the current Julian period, the 532-year period immediately before the 532-year period from 532 to 1063 is the 532-year period from 1 BC to 531 AD (both years included).
+A year 0 does not exist in Scaliger's calculation.
+In Scaliger's calculation of the Julian period, the 532-year cycle immediately before the 532-year cycle from 532 to 1063 is the 532-year cycle from 1 BC to AD 531 (both years included).

 Indiction